Geometric Manin's Conjecture for Fano 3-Folds: Introduction

-The authors would like to thank Eric Riedl, Sho Tanimoto, Brian Lehmann, Kenji Matsuki, Matthew Scalamandre, Shigeru Mukai, Brendan Hassett, Nicholas Salter, and Izzet Coskun for countless conversations, feedback, and advice.
+The authors would like to thank Eric Riedl, Sho Tanimoto, Brian Lehmann, Kenji Matsuki, Matthew Scalamandre, Nikolai Konovalov, Shigeru Mukai, Brendan Hassett, Nicholas Salter, Gwyneth Moreland, and Izzet Coskun for countless conversations, feedback, and advice.
 In particular, this paper would not have been possible without input from Lehmann, Tanimoto, and Riedl.
-Eric Jovinelly was supported by NSF grant 1547292.
+Eric Jovinelly was supported by NSF grant 1547292 and an NSF postdoctoral research fellowship, DMS-2303335.